-- (i) A duly registered and entitled holder of the Company's ordinary (voting) shares is entitled to participate at the meeting by virtual means, speak and vote at the AGM and is entitled to appoint a proxy holder to participate by virtual means, speak, and vote in his/her stead. - (ii) A proxy holder need not be a shareholder of the Company. - (iii) A Form of Proxy is sent along with this Report.
-The Form of Proxy should be completed legibly and forwarded to the Company, to Company Secretary, No. 69, Sri Jinaratana Road Colombo 02, not later than forty-eight (48) hours before the time appointed for the holding of the AGM.
+- (i) A duly registered and entitled holder of the Company's ordinary (voting) shares is entitled to participate at the meeting by virtual means, speak and vote at the AGM and is entitled to appoint a proxy holder to participate by virtual means, speak, and vote in his/her stead. - (ii) A duly registered and entitled holder of the Company's ordinary (non-voting) shares is entitled only to participate at the meeting by virtual means and speak at the AGM and to vote only on the resolutions set out in items 2 (i) and 2 (ii) of the Notice of Meeting.
+Such a shareholder is entitled to appoint a proxy holder to participate at the meeting by virtual means, and speak on his/her behalf and to vote only on the resolutions set out in items 2 (i) and 2 (ii) of the Notice of Meeting. - (iii) A proxy holder need not be a shareholder of the Company. - (iv) A Form of Proxy is sent along with this Report.
+The Form of Proxy should be completed legibly and forwarded to the Company, Company Secretary, No. 69, Sri Jinaratana Road Colombo 02, not later than forty-eight (48) hours before the time appointed for the holding of the AGM.